 Province and Taiwan; other post-fermented teas are also made elsewhere in

-Herbal infusions, or tisanes, are not teas.
-They are made from other plants and flowers, and they do not contain any caffeine.
+Herbal infusions, or tisanes, are not true teas.
+They are made from flowers and plants other than Camellia sinensis, and they do not contain any caffeine.
 Common examples are lemon verbena, chamomile, lavender, and mint.
 Click here to view our selection of herbals.

 >> back to About Tea